 While oral mucosal sites, such as the sublingual and buccal areas, have long been explored for needle-free vaccine delivery, they pose challenges due to their protective barriers.
 However, the gingival sulcus, particularly the junctional epithelium, stands out for its leaky characteristics.
 This distinct anatomical feature is precisely what makes floss-based vaccination so promising.

-From gum disease to immunity
+From periodontal disease to immunity

 The idea originated with Harvinder Gill, a nanomedicine expert at North Carolina State University.
-While reading about periodontal disease, he discovered research describing the gingival sulcus as a site of high permeability.
-That observation sparked the question: could this property be harnessed for vaccine delivery?
+While reading about periodontal disease, he discovered research describing the gingival sulcus as a site of high permeability.1

 In collaboration with Rohan Ingrole from Texas Tech University, Gill and his team undertook what can only be described as a challenging experiment—vaccinating mice with dental floss.